ww2345/WanderLust/README.md

 # WanderLust

-WanderLust is a full-stack travel listing web app inspired by Airbnb.
-Users can browse stays, sign up, log in, create their own listings, and leave reviews on listing pages.
+WanderLust is a full-stack travel listing app inspired by Airbnb-style browsing.
+It lets people explore stays, search by place or keyword, filter by category, sign up, log in, create their own listings, upload images, and leave reviews.

-The project is built with Node.js, Express, MongoDB, EJS, Passport.js, and Bootstrap.
-It uses server-rendered views and stores data in a local MongoDB database.
+The project is built with Node.js, Express, MongoDB, EJS, Passport, Bootstrap, and Cloudinary.
+It uses server-rendered pages, session-based authentication, and a local MongoDB database during development.

-## Features
+## What You Can Do

-- Browse all travel listings
+- Browse all listings from the main `/listing` page
-- View detailed pages for each listing
-- User signup, login, and logout
+- Search stays by title, description, location, country, or category
+- Filter listings by categories like mountain, arctic, beach, city, forest, castle, and desert
+- Open a listing details page with reviews and owner information
+- Sign up, log in, and log out with Passport authentication
 - Create new listings after logging in
-- Edit and delete listings as the listing owner
+- Edit or delete only the listings you own
-- Add and delete reviews
+- Add reviews when logged in and delete only your own reviews
-- Flash messages for user feedback
-- Session-based authentication with Passport
+- Upload listing images through Cloudinary or use an image URL
-- Sample listing data for local development
+- Seed the database with sample travel listings for local development

 ## Tech Stack